A block-acoustic preconditioner for the elastic Helmholtz equation: Introduction

 However, most of the research in this direction is dedicated to incompressible fluid flow problems, which are different in nature from the elastic Helmholtz equation.
 First, the elastic Helmholtz equation typically deals with compressible materials.
 Algebraically speaking, the resulting saddle-point matrix for the elastic Helmholtz equation has a nonzero regularization block, regardless of the discretization.
 Second, the leading block is indefinite.
 There is some literature on the non-SPD case, e.g, the well-known augmented Lagrangian approach \cite{golub2003solving, benzi2006augmented}, that deals with the case of a singular leading block.
 To the best of our knowledge, no approximate commutator preconditioners were suggested for generalized saddle-point systems with an indefinite leading block, prior to this work.

 In this work, we present a Schur-complement-free approximate commutator preconditioner.
 Our block-acoustic preconditioner is block-triangular, and its diagonal blocks are acoustic Helmholtz operators.
-Reducing a large, coupled problem into smaller decoupled problems, enhances the efficiency and introduces natural parallelization.
+Reducing a large, coupled problem into smaller decoupled problems requires less memory access in residual computations.
+By this, the method introduces natural parallelization.
 Moreover, this reduction-based framework enables the use of any advanced solver for acoustic Helmholtz within the solution of the elastic version.
 Our preconditioner scales well with respect to the Poisson ratio, and given a direct solve of each block, is also scalable with respect to the grid size.
 We combine our preconditioner with a multigrid solve of each block, and show that it outperforms monolithic multigrid, for real world geophysical problems in 2D and 3D.

 The paper is organized as follows: in Section \ref{sec:background} we give mathematical background, including multigrid methods and approximate commutator preconditioners.
 In Section \ref{sec:derivation} we derive the method and prove a theoretical result, shedding light on the role of the commutator in our method.
 In Section \ref{sec:results} we test our method numerically, and finally, in Section \ref{sec:conclusion} we give concluding remarks and discuss future work.